lladdy/elevenlabs-audio-caster/README.md

-# ElevenLabs - Python - Audio Streaming Test
+# ElevenLabs - Python - Audio Caster
-This repo demonstrates use of the ElevenLabs api for streaming generated audio.
+This repo demonstrates use of the ElevenLabs api for streaming generated audio in threads.

 ## Installation
 Install the requirements with: